Skip to content

 • community nursing

-You can find out more about how these people can help in SMA UK’s leaflet, Who’s Who of Professionals.
+You can find out more about how these people can help on the page Who’s Who of Professionals >.

 If you are able to go home, you will need a great deal of practical support.
 A detailed ‘care package’ will be set up before your child is discharged from hospital.
 This often takes a long time to organise and is likely cover the following topics: